rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 | Clouds: AWS, GCP | Cost |
 | OpenStack, RHV/oVirt, vSphere | Hardware requirements not available |
 | Metal | Maybe |
+|

-With the UPI method, the user is responsible for creating the required infrastructure: hosts, DNS, DHCP, etc.

-This is doable with Libvirt, but it's a lot of manual work, and it takes a lot of time for each single deployment.
+With the UPI method, the user is responsible for creating the required infrastructure: hosts, DNS, DHCP, etc. This is doable with Libvirt, but it's a lot of manual work, and it takes a lot of time for each single deployment.
 So, I created this project to assist me with the process.

 ## What does it do so far?

-This first release will prepare the infrastructure for an installation of OpenShift 4, with your chosen version.
-You can choose a disconnected installation, but the mirror lacks operator for now.
-Soon...
+This first release will prepare the infrastructure (bastion vm) for an installation of OpenShift 4, with your chosen version.
+It deploys 3 masters and 3 workers.
+You can choose a disconnected installation, but the mirror still lacks the operators.
+It's planned.

-> Disclaimer: Tested only with some 4.9.x versions.
+**Note:** The single master cluster is a work in progress.

+### Tested versions

+- Some 4.9.x
+- 4.10.3

 ## What is automated?